notepad-plus-plus/npp-usermanual/content/docs/command-prompt.md

 * `-udl="My UDL Name"`: Open file with User Defined Language (UDL) syntax highlighting `My UDL Name` active.
 If the UDL name does not conain spaces, the quote marks aren't required around the name (like `-udl=MyUDL`).
-The UDL name should match an existing UDL. (new to v8.1.2)
+The UDL name should match an existing UDL.
+Mutually exclusive with `-l` (UDL will take priority over standard syntax highlighter).  (new to v8.1.2)
 * `-L`: Apply indicated localization, *langCode* is browser language code
 * `-n`: Scroll to indicated line (*LineNumber*) on `filepath`.
 * `-c`: Scroll to indicated column (*ColumnNumber*) on `filepath`.